bevalen/tune-energy-ocr-ui/README.md

 AI Dispatcher MVP for Real Time Transport (RTT), automating dispatch workflows using HappyRobot and Next.js.

+## User Operation
+1. Access the UI at https://tune-energy.vercel.app/
+2. Log in using your provided credentials.
+If you do not have credentials, please request them from an administrator.
+3. Populate the basic details about the batch you wish to process:
+  a.
+Email Address (required): This is the email address where you want results to be sent.
+  b.
+Customer Name (required): The name of the customer.
+  c.
+Location ID (required): The customer's unique identifier for this location.
+  d.
+Location Address: The physical address of this location.
+Not required for processing.
+4. Upload one or more files in the 'Upload Files' area.
+Accepted file formats: .PDF, .DOCX, .ODT, .PNG, .JPG, .TIFF, .BMP.
+5. Confirm all files are present in the 'Upload Files' area and hit the 'Analyze' button.
+6. If all files were accepted, you'll see a 'Success' message.
+An email will arrive at the entered address within a few minutes.
+   a.
+If there were any errors during processing, but partial success was achieved, the email will contain those errors.
+   b.
+If an email does not arrive within 5 minutes, check the Supabase Edge Function logs for errors.

+Note: Please WAIT for each batch to complete before submitting a new batch.

 ## Features

 - **Authentication & Authorization**